Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 Gartner released a report last July noting the hype cycle behind AI and speculated whether the AI market would shift to building foundational innovations.
 True to form, as of last month, Gartner found that only “28% of AI projects deliver ROI and most fail to deliver results.”
 In other words, the hype is a smokescreen to justify what Silicon Valley executives and billionaire investors wish for in their fever dreams.

 For those of us in the technology industry who keep up with trends and news, it seems that there is a new set of risks every day.
-From Anthropic’s Mythos to a group, supported by some of the most influential high-tech executives and influencers, who want to speed up the development of a digital superintelligence to kill us all.
+From Anthropic’s Mythos to a group, supported by some of the most influential high-tech executives and influencers, that wants to speed up the development of a digital superintelligence to kill us all.

 Not So Intelligent, But Impressive and Sometimes Dangerous